-In terms of finite field size, \cite{jaggi, jaggi-journal} needs a much larger finite field than us, in order to get distinct transfer matrices for different topologies.\footnote{In \cite{jaggi}, it was shown that if the local coding variables are i.i.d uniform r.v. over $\mathbf{F}_q$, then the probability that all different unicast networks with at most $|V|$ nodes and at most $|E|$ edges will have distinct transfer matrices $\ge 1-|V|^{4|E|}(1-(1-\frac{1}{q})^{|V|})$.
-This indicates that (i) the probability of success goes to 1 iff $q\rightarrow\infty$, and (ii) $q$ needs to increase rapidly as the size of the network grows.
-In contrast, as we see in Section~\ref{sec-2by2}, our approach requires only a small field $\mathbf{F}_{3}$ to distinguish among different 2-by-2 topologies.
-We can calculate that if $\beta$'s are chosen uniformly at random from $\mathbf{F}_{3}$, then $Pr(M_4=M_1)\cong0.04$, which is not negligible for these very small networks.} In terms of bandwidth, our approach uses smaller packets in a single experiment, since our operations are performed over a smaller field and a few experiments are required.
-Furthermore, in \cite{jaggi, jaggi-journal} the coefficients, sent anyway along with the packets through the network, are used to reveal the topology from the transfer matrix at the receiver, and can be thought of as the equivalent of probes.
-The distinction between active and passive approach becomes even less pronounced, if we consider that \cite{jaggi, jaggi-journal} requires the receiver to have a-priori knowledge of the size of the network, and of the code-book used at each node (referred to as ``common randomness''), which depends on the node ID \cite{jaggiInfocom}.
-In contrast, we do not require such knowledge and we infer the topology with smaller complexity.
+In terms of the field size, \cite{jaggi, jaggi-journal} require a larger field than us, to obtain distinct transfer matrices for different topologies.\footnote{\cite{jaggi} shows that if local coding variables are i.i.d uniform random variables over $\mathbf{F}_q$, then the probability that all different unicast networks with at most $|V|$ nodes and $|E|$ edges have distinct transfer matrices is $\ge 1-|V|^{4|E|}(1-(1-\frac{1}{q})^{|V|})$.
+This shows that: (i) the success probability $\rightarrow1$ iff $q\rightarrow\infty$; (ii) $q$ needs to increase rapidly as the network size grows.
+For example, our approach described in Section~\ref{sec-2by2} requires a small field $\mathbf{F}_{3}$ to distinguish among different 2-by-2's.
+While one can calculate that if $\beta$'s are chosen uniformly at random out of $\mathbf{F}_{3}$, then $Pr(M_4=M_1)\cong0.04$.} In terms of bandwidth, we use small packets in each experiment, since we perform operations over a small field, and a few experiments are required.
+On the other hand in \cite{jaggi}, the coefficients, sent anyway along with packets through the network, are used to reveal the topology from the transfer matrix at the receiver, and can be thought of as the equivalent of probes.
+The distinction between active and passive approaches becomes even less pronounced, if we consider that \cite{jaggi, jaggi-journal} require the receiver to have a-priori knowledge of the size of the network, and of the code-book used at each node (referred to as {\em common randomness}), which depends on the node id \cite{jaggi-journal}.
+We do not require such knowledge and we infer the topology with smaller complexity.
 Further comparison of our approach to \cite{jaggi-journal} for larger M-by-N topologies can be found in \cite{active-topology-arxiv}.

-Note that in the general 2-by-N case, similarly to the 2-by-2 case, we have a 2-by-N transfer matrix $M$, with each column corresponding to one of the receivers.
-We continue sending probes until we get a unique 2-by-2 topology per every pair of columns, which can be treated as an independent 2-by-2 transfer matrix (like what we described above).
-After all $\binom{N}{2}$ 2-by-2's are identified, we use the merging algorithm that in each step ({\em i.e.,} every time one $J$ is localized) evolves $F$, the adjacency matrix of the line graph\footnote{Under random linear network coding, the transfer matrix $M$ can be written as $M=A(I-F)^{-1}B^T$ \cite{algebraic}. $A$ and $B^T$ represent the linear mixing of the input and output random processes, respectively.
-Therefore, they do not substantially contribute to $M$. $F$ is the $|E|.|E|$ adjacency matrix of the line graph, where $E$ denotes the number of edges in the graph, which completely describes the topology.}, as follows.